Skip to main content

 Enums and bool

 An enum type is a set of named constants.
-In the Has predicate we used an enum type to indicate whether a class member is Public or Private:
+In the Has predicate we used an enum type to indicate whether a class member is public_ or private_:

 predicate Has :